 - a few turns of freshly ground black pepper

 - 10 large fresh basil leaves, washed and dried

+- Combine and mix the ingredients.
 Add the orange juice, mustard and honey to a small bowl.
 Mix until everything is combined, and then gradually whisk in the oil.
 Once it's nicely blended, mix in the shallots and season to taste with salt and pepper.
-(Here's How to Season to Taste.)
-TIP: The best way to taste dressing is with a lettuce leaf.
+(Here's How to Season to Taste).
+Tip: The best way to taste dressing is with a lettuce leaf.

 - Prepare the cabbage leaves.
 Line a baking sheet with a double layer of paper towels and set it aside.
 Bring a large pot of water to a boil.
 Add a few of the cabbage leaves at a time to the water, and let them sit only long enough to wilt, about 20 seconds.
 Use tongs to gently remove them and place them on the paper towel-lined baking sheet.
 Continue until all of the leaves are wilted.
 Set aside to cool to room temperature -- they must be no warmer than room temperature when you are ready to use them.